emagiz/emdocs/mds/howto/managing-emagizcloud.md

 What is important to understand is that the update of a Cloud template can be done without any downtime in case your particular environment runs in a failover scenario.
 You can simply update zone A and zone B in sequence so that all services can continue to work without interruption.
 In case you run in a single lane scenario, you will have to plan a short downtime of the environment to perform the update which takes between 1 or 4 minutes.
 There will be no loss of messages.

 Below the steps to update a Cloud template automatically or at the moment the pop-up appears.
+0. Please switch off Root Monitoring off before proceeding.
 1. Navigate to Deploy -> Architecture for the bus you want to perform this action
 2. If a new template has been made available you will see a popup screen asking if you want to update to the latest cloud template.
 If this fits you can execute the upgrade of the cloud template by pressing the green button at the bottom of the popup.
 If you however which to delay it you can silence the pop up for a day by pressing the other button.
 Another option (manually) to update your cloud template can be found starting at step 5
 3. By pressing the button in step 2 eMagiz will now automatically update the cloud template for you.
 You can follow the progress of this update by right clicking on the white part of the canvas and selecting details you will see the cloud template number and the state of the last update.
 See figure below.
 If it says update complete the update has been successful.
 4. Execute all standard checks, i.e checking the logs under Manage -> Log Entries and verify if you can access the runtimes via runtime dashboard
+5. Switch root monitoring on.

 In case you decide to run the update the later, here are the steps to perform this update manually.
+0. Switch root monitoring off.
 1. Select the correct environment for which you want to perform this action.
 2. Press Start Editing button.
 Located on the left bottom of the screen
 3. Right click on the white canvas and select details